Introduction to Tom Kertes

 Tom (right), with Ron, on a trip to Kiusta

 From 2015-2018, Tom taught at Tahayghen Elementary in Masset, Sk’aadgaa Naay Elementary in Skidegate, and Gidg̱alang Ḵuuyas Naay in Daajing Giids.
-He moved from Daajing Giids to Prince Rupert in 2018, first teaching at the middle school for five years and now teaching Language Arts at the high school since 2023.
+He moved from Daajing Giids to Prince Rupert in 2018, first teaching at the middle school for five years and now teaching high school English 2023.

 Strong Community